How to Create a Disaster Survival Kit

 Crowdfund for anything not covered by insurance

 Even with the best insurance in place, families often have out-of-pocket costs once a disaster has passed.
 Crowdfunding is the easiest way to address these financial gaps when time is of the essence.
-You’ll likely find your friends and network are eager to help if disaster has struck, and GoFundMe provides free fundraising that helps you keep more of the money you raise.
+You’ll likely find your friends and network are eager to help if disaster has struck, and GoFundMe provides fundraising that helps you keep more of the money you raise.

 Always be prepared